MLSDev/TRON/README.md

 })
 ```

-Stubbing can be enabled globally on `TRON` object or locally for a single APIRequest.
+Stubbing can be enabled globally on `TRON` object or locally for a single `APIRequest`.
 Stubbing unsuccessful requests is easy as well:

 ```swift
 let request = API.Users.get(56)